ottotsuma/software-engineer-website/src/components/Monad/notes.md

 https://guides.github.com/features/mastering-markdown/

+The sleeping pod is now a mat that goes under the bed. first wireless deepVr new game / on going game / world jump  - no sure yet node system - magic, stats, skills, items

+fire ball at 1:1, then at 2:1 - intensity
+2:2 - area of effect
+2:3 cost of skill
+etc.
+So you have branching paths to take to make the skill customized.
+Key nodes at 1, 3?, 6, 9, 10
+Items, same thing but more crafted on.
+Little rng. stats, A tree of stats.
+So you can focus towards something like dex stacking but maybe a little of the other stats thrown in, depends on race/class.

 Otto - 1
 He was the youngest of 11, and the first to stay in this world longer than a few moments.